2diyai/agent-builder-starter-pack/docs/setup-mac.md

 ### 2.3 Download models (once)
 Ollama needs specific models to be downloaded to work.
 The file `list-of-models.txt` includes a list of a few models convenient to download.

-See the full list of models on Ollama's webside [here](https://ollama.com/search)
+See the full list of models on Ollama's website [here](https://ollama.com/search)

 > Note: the file downloaded are large (between 3 to 6 GB), it will take a long time.